mkafrin/coord-line/README.md

 The heading of the coord-line will be represented by an arrow over each coord.
 To change the heading, use shift + scroll wheel.
 You can also use ctrl here to slow the rotation down.

 And that's it!
-Once you are satisfied with your coordline, just use `/coordline save`, fill in a name, choose an output format, and check out the `coordlines.txt` file in the coord-line folder.
+Once you are satisfied with your coordline, just use `/coordline save`, fill in a name, choose an output format, and check out the `coordlines` folder in the coord-line resource folder.